Jason Schoeters

 Students

-All the students I have (co-)supervised which at the moment consists of internships only.
+All the students I have (co-)supervised.
 As a rule, I prefer to work with my students as colleagues, not just teach them and review their findings.

 Esteban Christiann (L3 ENS Paris-Saclay)